lupyuen/nuttx-star64/README.md

 NuttX tries loads the CPU ID or Hardware Thread "Hart" ID from the RISC-V Control and Status Register (CSR). [(Explained here)](https://lupyuen.github.io/articles/riscv#get-cpu-id)

 But it fails!
-Because we don't have sufficient privilege to access the Hart ID.
+Because we don't have sufficient privilege to access the Hart ID...

+# RISC-V Privilege Levels

 RISC-V runs at 3 Privilege Levels...